 - Be a member of a historically underrepresented population living in the U.S.

-- Have a high school GPA of at least 2.5 and an ACT score of at least 21 (or an SAT score of at least 1060)
+- Have a high school GPA of at least 2.5

 - Demonstrate academic and leadership potential as well as the desire and commitment to develop further as a learner and leader while in college.